 When the measurement diagnoses that the antenna is off the desired frequency, the analyzer can help in adjusting it.
 Physical dimensions of a simple antenna (such as a dipole) can be adjusted knowing the actual resonant frequency and the desired one.
 Other types of antennas may contain more than one element to adjust (including coils, filters, etc.), so this method will not work.
-Instead, you may use the SWR mode or the All parameters mode to continuously see the results while adjusting various parameters of the antenna.
+Instead, you may use the SWR mode, the All parameters mode or the Smith chart mode to continuously see the results while adjusting various parameters of the antenna.